zbmed-semtec/BioMedSem-IR-KD/javascript/nopages/Lesson1.md

 Q&A for those following the lessons on their own or enrolled in a regular university course.
 Thess Q&A aim to validate a basic understanding of concepts discussed during the lecture; the use of such concepts is beyond the scope of this study set.

-Keywords: SPARQL, Query language, endpoint
+Keywords: Semantic Web, Life Sciences

 <!---
 <label class="bms_question" id="bmsqa1" onclick="toggle('bmsqa1')">+ Show</label>